eonil/editor/README.md

 - Driver exposes each services directly.
     Tried to hide them and expose only dispatch methods, but I think that just brings one more extra layers to code.
-    Anyway, I can convert to hidden service easily.
+    Anyway, I can hide them again easily if needed.
 No worries.

 - Many services now accepts dispatching of functions.
     Here're some points.